Skip to main content

 3. Gratitude journal

-Goal: counterbalance the brain's negativity bias.
+Format: 3 things grateful for.
+Frequency: daily, evening.
+Goal: counterbalance the brain's negative bias.

 Besoin d'en parler ?